 Sit ups or planks (without a good pre-contraction of your deep core muscles like pelvic floor) will only exert an outward force on the abdominals, worsening your diastasis and a downwards force on your pelvic floor.

 So lets talk about some good solutions now for diastasis now.

 “When are you expecting”.
 Not a question anyone likes to hear when they are not pregnant.
 I have been asked this (and felt like crying) on 2 different occasions about a year after having my first son not because I had a diastasis but because of the way I was standing.
 I was standing like I was still pregnant ie. pelvis tipped forward and tummy poking out and didn’t even realise it.
 Sometimes our posture forgets how we held ourselves before we were pregnant.

-At present, there is a strong emphasis on posture and alignment especially in standing when it comes to healing a diastasis, this makes sense to me.
+At present, there is a strong emphasis on alignment especially in standing when it comes to healing a diastasis, and it kind of makes sense.
 If you are standing with your ribcage hanging back or thrusted forward, it is going to unzip an already open zipper at the front.
-Watch Julie Wiebe PT explain more about the zipper.
 This incorrect alignment will also make it difficult for you to engage the deep core muscles and get them working in synergy.
 If you want to heal your diastasis you have got to learn how to stand right and keep standing right.
 It WILL make you stronger.

 So try to keep your ribcage like a straight cylinder stacked over your neutral pelvis. (you can check this sideways in a mirror).
 With and without holding your child.
 This way you will be firing those deep muscles in no time and allowing your diastasis to heal

 If you are having trouble maybe try this ski jump trick suggested by PT Julie Wiebe to achieve optimal alignment and connect with your pelvic floor.